gnodi/danf/resource/private/doc/overview/index.md

 > The event stream is used as jade locals variable.

-The following event will link computations to a client DOM ready event:
+The following definition will link the same computations to a client DOM ready event:

 ```javascript
 // config/client/config/events/dom.js